Luna Billing Guide

 Another interesting scenario to consider is shown here:

-Important takeaways from this section are:
+Important takeaways from this section:

 • Medicare 8 Minute Rule applies to all Medicare (Regular Medicare and Medicare Advantage) and Federal payers such as Tricare.
+This rule DOES take into account total treatment time when determining how many units can be billed.

 4. KX Modifier for Medicare